Sikhism in Fiji: As free migrants

+The period of free migration of Sikhs to Fiji lasted between the years 1904 to 1930.
 The first Sikh free migrants came to Fiji as part of the group of seventy Punjabis who were lured into coming to New Caledonia, in 1904, on the understanding that high wages were paid there.
 After finding working conditions unacceptable in the French colony, the seventy came to Fiji where some found temporary employment but most soon left for India dissatisfied at the low wages paid in Fiji.
 From 1905, when the Union Steam Ship Company of New Zealand began a regular service from Calcutta to Fiji, there was a regular flow of Sikhs and people from Punjab also known as the Saint Ravidass community to Fiji.
 Some came to Fiji to make it easier for them to enter North America, Australia, New Zealand and even Argentina.

 The early Sikh and the Ravidass community migrants were mainly from the Jullundur and Hoshiapur districts, although some also came from Ludhiana, Amritsar, Ferozepore, Lahore, Ambala and Rohtak districts of Punjab.
 They were all young and mostly younger sons.
 They came with few women and those who stayed in Fiji married Hindu women and became prosperous farmers or went back to Punjab marrying within their caste and culture.
 These returned to Fiji with their wives and started families.
 Most of the emigrants maintained close ties with their families in the Punjab and remitted money back to them.

+The first-choice destination for prospective Sikh immigrants in India were Canada, the United States, Australia, and New Zealand.
+However, when these countries started restricting the migration of South Asians coming in, then many Sikhs settled for their second-choice, which was Malaya and Fiji.
+The largest number of free Sikh arrivals to Fiji occurred between the years 1918 and 1930.
+The Sikh migrants arriving in the 1918–1930 period were from Doaba who began working as agriculturalists in Fiji.

+Legal migration of Sikhs to Fiji continued until 1930, when higher restrictions were placed upon South Asian arrivals.

+Many Fijian Sikhs are best described as "twice migrants", as after arriving in and residing in Fiji, many former immigrants to Fiji (or their descendants) have since emigrated to countries like Canada, the United States, and the United Kingdom (the first migration was from India to Fiji and the second from Fiji to Western countries).